Become a Member with SFD

 Applications are only accepted for positions that are posted.
 The City of Saskatoon posts its vacant positions on the Current Employment Opportunities page at www.saskatoon.ca

-The Firefighter of the new millenium is a fully trained and highly skilled professional.
+The Firefighter of the new millennium is a fully trained and highly skilled professional.
 Modern equipment, methods and techniques are used to undertake a wide range of emergency activities associated with the preservation of life and property.

-Individual Firefighters all have their own functions to complete, and each must be able to use their own judgement and foresight to help others and protect themselves.
+Individual Firefighters all have their own functions to complete, and each must be able to use their own judgment and foresight to help others and protect themselves.
 Each time Firefighters are called to emergencies, they must be prepared to use the skills they have developed through extensive and thorough training.

 Firefighters work shifts of 10 hour days and 14 hour nights.
 These rotating shifts involve two days, two nights, two days off: then two days, two nights, six days off.